 Map data type

-The map data type is used to store unordered key-value pairs, such as {a:1, b:2, c:3}.
-Common use cases include saving configuration options, user attributes, and product information.
-OceanBase Database implements the map data type based on the Array framework in V4.3.5 BP2.
-It supports the map constructor and functions and operators such as
+The Map data type is used to store unordered key-value pairs, such as {a:1, b:2, c:3}.
+Common use cases include storing configuration options, user attributes, and product information.
+OceanBase Database implements the Map data type based on the Array framework in version 4.3.5BP2, supporting Map constructors and functions and operators such as map_keys, map_values, =, and !=.

-Currently, semi-structured data is stored as binary strings.
-It is difficult to encode and compress it using encoding.
-Each data record stores redundant data meta information for self-explanation, resulting in a low compression ratio.
+Currently, semi-structured data is stored as binary strings, making it difficult to encode and compress using Encoding.
+Each data record redundantly stores some data metadata for self-explanation, resulting in a low compression rate.
 JSON is a typical semi-structured data type with strong structural characteristics.
-In theory, semi-structured data can be logically split into multiple basic-type columns, and the parts that cannot be split can be stored in a binary column.
-Structured columns can leverage encoding to improve the compression ratio.
-The parts that cannot be split, which store extracted data meta information, occupy less space than before.
-This is called "structured storage of semi-structured columns".
-OceanBase Database supports semi-structured storage of the JSON data type in V4.3.5 BP2.
-It implements the corresponding encoding method, reduces the storage space occupied, and optimizes the query and filtering performance of JSON subcolumns.
-However, because JSON data is stored in multiple subcolumns, frequent reads of the original JSON data may introduce merge overhead and result in performance degradation.
-You can enable or disable this feature based on your business requirements.
+Theoretically, semi-structured data can be logically split into multiple base-type columns, with the non-decomposable parts stored in a Binary column.
+Structured columns can leverage Encoding to improve the compression rate, and the non-decomposable parts, by extracting data metadata, reduce space usage compared to before.
+This is referred to as "structured storage of semi-structured columns."
+OceanBase Database supports semi-structured storage of JSON data in version 4.3.5BP2, implementing corresponding encoding methods to reduce storage space usage and optimize query filtering performance for JSON sub-columns.
+However, since JSON data is stored as multiple sub-columns, frequent reads of the original JSON data may introduce merge overhead, leading to performance degradation.
+Whether to enable this feature depends on the business requirements.

 Query execution